 As we were heading back to the car after excellent views of Honey Buzzard at Acres Down Mark Francis reported via WhatsApp that there were two Roseate Terns on south scrape at Titchfield Haven.
 We decided that we would drive back to Dad’s house and then for Martin and Mark to head back to Titchfield in Mark’s car with me and Dad following in mine.

-After a brisk walk I arrived in the Meon Shore hide and met Clay and Phil.
+After a brisk walk I arrived in the Meon Shore hide and met Clay.
 The adult Roseate Tern was at the back of one of the islands but currently out of view.
 Martin mentioned that the island had a large and long rear and could well be hiding lots of terns and after 20 minutes of no sightings I began to wonder if it might be worth heading to Pumfrett Hide.
 It certainly looked like they would be able to get a much better view although no one had reported it from there via WhatsApp.

 Martin and Mark decided to head off home.
-Phil came into the hide to ask me about our Honey Buzzard sightings and he also confirmed that the tern was showing well from Pumfrett Hide.
+Philip came into the hide to ask me about our Honey Buzzard sightings and he also confirmed that the tern was showing well from Pumfrett Hide.
 Dad and I decided to head over there and we were rewarded with good views as it rested on the sandy bar.
 It took off on a couple of occasions but always returned quickly.
-In flight it was strikingly white above and below with a narrow dark wedge on the outer primraries and long tail streamers.
+In flight it was strikingly white above and below with a narrow dark wedge on the outer primaries and long tail streamers.
 On the ground the mantle was noticeably whiter than the surrounding Common Terns, the bill was entirely black, the legs were a brighter orange red and there was no hint of grey at all to the underparts.
 In some lights the chest appeared to have a faint rosy flush.

 28th June is early for returning Roseate Terns and this was perhaps a failed breeder from Coquet Island in Northumberland.
 I noticed that the bird was ringed and this also suggests its Coquet Island origin given that they have been ringing Roseate’s there since 1991.